gbanne12/playwright-devops/README.md

 Setup for playwright to run on Azure Devops pipeline.

-Example test maks use on an environment variable that is added to DevOps through the web interface.
+Example test makes use of an environment variable that is added to DevOps through the web interface.

 Playwright reporters and pipeline configured to display reporting artifacts following test run